Understanding Chronic Fatigue Syndrome: What It Is and How to Manage It

 References

 Sandler, C., & Lloyd, A. (2020).
 Chronic fatigue syndrome: progress and possibilities.
-Medical Journal of Australia, 212. https://doi.org/10.5694/mja2.50553.
+Medical Journal of Australia, 212. https://doi.org/10.5694/mja2.50553

-Q: What is chronic fatigue syndrome (CFS)?
+What is chronic fatigue syndrome?

-Q: What are the main symptoms of chronic fatigue syndrome?
+What are the main symptoms of ME/CFS?

-Q: What is post-exertional malaise (PEM)?
+What is post-exertional malaise (PEM)?

-Q: Can exercise help with chronic fatigue syndrome?
+Can exercise help with ME/CFS?

-Exercise needs to be approached carefully with CFS.
-Activity pacing — a self-management strategy that balances activity levels with available energy — is one of the most widely accepted and effective approaches.
-An accredited exercise physiologist can help you develop a safe, individualised plan that works within your energy limits rather than against them.
-Unstructured or high-intensity exercise without guidance can worsen symptoms.
+Exercise needs care with ME/CFS.
+Activity pacing, which balances activity against available energy, is one of the most widely accepted and effective approaches.
+We don’t recommend Graded Exercise Therapy or pushing through symptoms, as that can worsen the condition.
+An accredited exercise physiologist can help you build a safe, individual plan that works within your energy limits rather than against them.
+This information is general and doesn’t replace personalised advice from a qualified health professional.

 Disclaimer